newjersey/innovation.nj.gov/content/_projects/transportation-needs-index.md

 ### Impact \+ Metrics

 * NJDEP is using the Transportation Needs Index to help inform upcoming public engagements in which local transportation needs are discussed.This Community Transportation Needs Assessment initiative is tapping local leaders to conduct on-the-ground engagements, and the index is a key resource to help guide efforts at the local level.
-* As of May 2025, the Index and related Story Map and App) have been accessed over 500 times since their launch in March 2025.
+* As of August 2025, the Index and related Story Map and App have been accessed over 2,000 times since their launch in March 2025.

 ### Status